Los Angeles LAX Airport Terminal Map

 Terminal 8 (Satellite) at LAX Airport serves United & United Express Airlines' passengers with paper tickets or no tickets. - with gates 80-88.
 This terminal has an Arrival, Ticketing & Departure Level.
 After TSA Screening at Terminal 7 and taking the walkway to this terminal, you arrive near gates 80/81 followed by gates 82-88, with escalator/ stairways to the baggage claim.
 The Arrivals Level has interactive visitor’s centers & Traveler’s Aid.

 The new Tom Bradley International Terminal ('TBIT' or 'TB') at LAX Airport with South & North Concourses officially opened September 2013, after completion of its first phase of reconstruction.
 (The new boarding gate wing with 9 boarding gates can accommodate Airbus A380 & Boeing 747-8).
-Phase 1 work also included two concourses, renovation & extension of Customs/Border Protection areas in central terminal core; and secure passenger corridors between TBIT and Terminals 3 & 4.
+Phase 1 work also included two concourses, renovation & extension of Customs/Border Protection areas in central terminal core.
 While there are still improvements to be made in the coming months, the Terminal now has a new Retail & Dining Deck with a variety of fare for all tastes, including high-end dining, retail & lounges.
-After airlines have completing their move into the new terminal, the old gates are torn down and another nine gates at east side of terminal will be gradually completed by 2015.
+After airlines have completed their move into the new terminal, the old gates are torn down and another nine gates at east side of terminal will be gradually completed by 2015.
 Thereafter, all of Bradley's 18 gates will use state-of-the-art, laser-based, visual guidance docking systems.

-Current airlines serving TBIT: Aeroflot, Air Berlin, Air France, Air Tahiti Nui, Alaska (some arrivals), Alitalia, All Nippon, Asiana, British, Cathay Pacific, China Airlines, China Eastern, China Southern, Copa Panama (some arrivals), El Al, Emirates, Etihad, EVA, Fiji, Iberia, Japan Airlines, KLM, Korean Air, LAN Chile/Peru, Lufthansa, Malaysia, Norwegian, Philippine, Qantas & Qantas QF16 departures, Saudi Arabian, Singapore, Swiss, Thai, Transaero, Turkish & Virgin Australia (arrivals only).
+Current airlines serving TBIT: Aeroflot, Air Berlin, Air France, Air Tahiti Nui, Alaska (some arrivals), Alitalia, All Nippon, Asiana, British, Cathay Pacific, China Airlines, China Eastern, China Southern, Copa Panama, El Al, Emirates, Etihad, EVA, Fiji, Iberia, Japan Airlines, KLM, Korean Air, LAN Chile/Peru, Lufthansa, Malaysia, Norwegian, Philippine, Qantas & Qantas QF16 departures, Saudi Arabian, Singapore, Swiss, Thai, Transaero, Turkish & Virgin Australia (arrivals only).